View Frank BAX's Obituary on Stuff.co.nz and share memories

 You will always be in our hearts.

 Thank you to the Doctors, Nurses and Staff of the Thames Hospital and also to the St John's Ambulance staff for their wonderful care and support to Frank and his family.
-Family and friends are invited to attend Frank's funeral at St George The Martyr Anglican Church, 602 Mackay Street, Thames, on Thursday 17th September, at 11.00am, followed by interment at Omahu Cemetery, Wharepoa Road, Hikutaia.
+Family and friends are invited to attend Frank's funeral at St George The Martyr Anglican Church, 602 Mackay Street, Thames, tomorrow (Thursday) 17th September at 11.00am, followed by interment at Omahu Cemetery, Wharepoa Road, Hikutaia.
 Correspondence to: The Bax Family, c/- Wharepoa Road, RD 4, Paeroa.

 Published in Waikato Times from Sept.
 15 to Sept.
 16, 2020